-Currently ‘Compulsory school age’ means from the beginning of the school term after his or her fifth birthday, until he or she is able to leave school.
+Currently ‘compulsory school age’ means from the beginning of the school term after his or her 5th birthday, until he or she is able to leave school.
 A child can leave school on the last Friday in June in the school year in which they reach 16.

-Since 2013 young people have to do one of the following until the end of the academic year in which they reach the age of seventeen.
-This applies to any child born after 31st August 1996:
+Since 2013 young people have to do one of the following until the end of the academic year in which they reach the age of 17.
+This applies to any child born after 31 August 1996:

 - go into work based learning (for example an apprenticeship)

-- undertake part time accredited education or training for the equivalent of one day per week if employed; self employed or volunteering for more than 20 hours per week.
+- undertake part time accredited education or training for the equivalent of 1 day per week if employed, self employed or volunteering for more than 20 hours per week

-Since September 2015 this now applies to young people until they reach the age of eighteen or they have attained a Level 3 qualification (A Level or similar).This applies to any child born after 31st August 1997.
+Since September 2015 this now applies to young people until they reach the age of 18 or they have attained a Level 3 qualification (A Level or similar).This applies to any child born after 31 August 1997.

-‘Special educational needs’ may include a Statement of Special Educational Needs or Education Health and Care Plan and parents of children with statements or ECHP’s should not commit themselves to this route without consulting the Local Authority.
-If the child who is to be withdrawn from school is a pupil at a special school, the school must inform the local authority before the child’s name can be deleted from the school roll and the authority will need to consider whether the elective home education is suitable before amending the ECHP.
+‘Special educational needs’ may include a statement of special educational needs or education health and care plan and parents of children with statements or ECHP’s should not commit themselves to this route without consulting us.
+If the child who is to be withdrawn from school is a pupil at a special school, the school must inform us before the child’s name can be deleted from the school roll and we will need to consider whether the elective home education is suitable before amending the ECHP.